 Probably the safest way to use marijuana as a medication is to apply it via topicals since rubbing cannabis on the skin will not result in a psychoactive effect.

 The only reason people ask for medical marijuana is that they suffer from pain.
 And this is usually a pain that has lasted for while since most of the time medical marijuana could be the last option to try in order to feel better.
 Sometimes finding a cure is not easy and people would do anything just to cure something that has been bothering them for a long time.
 Therefore, the demand for medical marijuana has increased leading to more states legalizing it.
-Now, there are many cannabis products in America and Europe such as CBD in Switzerland.
+Now, there are many cannabis products in America and Europe such as these.
 So, if it helps people to find a cure, there should be more attention and more studies that will prove that marijuana has more good than bad effects.
 Thus, making it necessary in the world of medicine and making it easier for people to access it.